QianpengLi577/Neuromorphic-Processor-paper-list/readme.md

   - The meeting ended on June 22
   - **dont have interesting papers for me**

 - **ICCAD2022-0721**

   - July 21 notification of acceptance
+  - **Ristretto: An Atomized Processing Architecture for Sparsity-Condensed Stream Flow in CNN**
+  - **Skipper: Enabling Efficient SNN Training Through Activation-Checkpointing and Time-Skipping**

 - **VLSI2022-0617**

   - The meeting ended on June 17